FREE updates, newsletters and the L.A. BEER BLAST.

 Highlights included Garlic Fried Sweetbreads ($7) with harissa aioli.

-A moist fillet of Roasted Italian Halibut ($10) hosted earthy sunchoke slivers, alba mushrooms and gremolata.
+A moist Roasted Italian Halibut ($10) fillet hosted earthy sunchoke slivers, alba mushrooms and gremolata.

-The only dish that didn’t come together was the Roasted Niman Ranch Pork Belly ($11) stuffed alla porchetta with garlic and rosemary and topped with salsa verde.
+Roasted Niman Ranch Pork Belly ($11) stuffed alla porchetta with garlic and rosemary and topped with salsa verde was the only dish that didn’t come together.
 The meat was fatty and the skin could have been crisper.

-Dessert was especially good.
-Adria’s Favorite Ginger Shortcakes ($5) was baked with both fresh and candied ginger and was loaded with fresh whipped cream and tart-sweet berry compote.
+Adria’s Favorite Ginger Shortcakes ($5) were especially good, baked with both fresh and candied ginger and loaded with fresh whipped cream and tart-sweet berry compote.

 Wine was unavailable on Friday, but beginning tonight, you’ll be able to open any bottle on the list as long as you order two glasses.
 From that point on, that wine will appear on the bar’s blackboard, available to all diners and drinkers.